 - Moisten the scarf with alum solution (1 tsp. alum to 1 quart of hot water) till just damp, but not dripping.

-- Roll up the scarf fabric tightly and place in a sealed sandwich bag.
+- Roll up the scarf fabric tightly and place it in a sealed sandwich bag.

 - Steam the sandwich bag over simmering water for 15 minutes or microwave on high for 2 min – twice.

 - Put the sealed sandwich bag in a warm, dark place for 24 to 48 hours.

 And most of all have fun.
 There are so many unique ways to enjoy natural dyes and share them with your children and grandchildren.
 Pass on the lost art of natural dyeing and enjoy the journey.